Infinidat/smb.cli/config_file_readme.md

 - The infinidat_config is a text file.
 Do not change its structure, prefixes, etc.
 - The only values that are allowed to be changed are the text inside the ticks (").
 For example, PoolName = "edit here"
-- It is recommended to edit the text file only after the installation completes.
-Then, do not further touch it while undergoing regular work.
+- It is recommended to edit/configure the text file only after the installation completes. once you reached a working state with the config file it's recommanded not to modify it
+- **If you messed up the file to much you can always delete it and the code would regenerate it**

 ## Config File Parameters